Andrea-Rivera/OnboardingTask2022/README.md

 ### Content

-## This website project is designed to create a CRUD application
+## This website project is designed to create a CRUD application.

 - [x] Customers Page: gets the list of customers from the database.
 Allows to Create, Edit and Delete customers.
 - [x] Products Page: gets the list of products from the database.
 Allows to Create, Edit and Delete products.